DIMM: Ranking

 Sometimes, memory modules are designed with two or more independent sets of DRAM chips connected to the same address and data buses; each such set is called a rank.
 Of the ranks that share the same memory slot, i.e. on the same module, only one rank may be accessed at any given time.
 The rank to be accessed is specified by activating its chip select (CS) signal, while the other ranks on the same module are deactivated for the duration of the operation by having their corresponding CS signals deactivated.

 After a memory word is fetched, the memory is typically inaccessible for an extended period of time while the sense amplifiers are charged for access of the next cell.
 These amplifiers typically have 3 cycles of idle time for recharging between accesses.
 By interleaving the memory (e.g. cells 0, 4, 8, ... are stored in one rank, cells 1, 5, 9, ... in another rank, and so on), sequential memory accesses can be performed more rapidly by alternating which rank is active, thus overlapping the active memory access with recharge time for the inactive ranks.

 As of 2025, DIMMs are commonly manufactured with one, two, or four ranks per module.
-Consumer DIMM vendors have began to distinguish between single- and dual-ranked DIMMs since around 2020.
+Consumer DIMM vendors have begun to distinguish between single- and dual-ranked DIMMs since around 2020.

 DIMMs are often referred to as "single-sided" or "double-sided" to describe whether the DRAM chips are located on one or both sides of the module's printed circuit board (PCB).
 However, these terms may cause confusion, as the physical layout of the chips does not necessarily relate to how they are logically organized or accessed.
 Indeed, quad-ranked DIMMs exist.

 JEDEC decided that the terms "dual-sided", "double-sided", or "dual-banked" were not correct when applied to registered DIMMs (RDIMMs).

 Multiplexed Rank DIMM (MRDIMM) allow data from multiple ranks to be transmitted on the same channel.
 It was announced for DDR5 in July 2024 and is expected to be backwards compatible with DDR5 RDIMM.